AdobeDocs/experience-manager-64.en/help/assets/3d-assets.md

   </tr>
   <tr>
    <td>Embed Media</td>
    <td>Both options are supported.
-If embedded is selected, AEM 3D extracts the embedded media to an adjacent folder that has the same name as the model file with <span class="code">.fbm</span> appended to it.</td>
+If embedded is selected, AEM 3D extracts the embedded media to an adjacent folder that has the same name as the model file with <code>.fbm</code> appended to it.</td>
   </tr>
   <tr>
    <td>FBX File Format - Type</td>